-

 North Carolina’s Teen Driver’s License and Insurance Requirements

 North Carolina uses a graduated license system to license teen drivers via a limited learner’s permit, limited provisional license, and full provisional license.
-Here are the basics of how this system works and the various requirements teen drivers must abide by.

 -